IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 **Graduate Research Assistant** at [CIBIO - Research Center in Biodiversity and Genetic Resources][87111420]
 Full-time, *Feb.
 2012 - Feb.
 2013*
 Investigating the spatial ecology of endangered wildlife species in the Iberian peninsula (Portugal and Spain)

-- Collected and analyzed satellite telemetry and environmental data
+Field activities:
+- Undertaking live-capture campaigns of wolves
+- Collecting presence-absence data along transects and via camera-trap surveys
+- Engaging with rural communities in the attempt to mitigate human-wildlife conflict

+Desk research activities:
-- Modeled species distribution in relation to environmental variables using linear and nonlinear regression models
+- Modeling species habitat, distribution and use of space with statistical learning models
-- Designed and maintained relational (geo)databases

 **Graduate Research Assistant** at [Department of Zoology and Evolutionary Genetics, University of Sassari][09879b80]
 Full-time, *Nov.
 2010 - Nov.
 2011*
 Investigating spatial distribution, abundance and reproductive success of wolves in central Italy

-- Collected data on the presence-absence of wolves, and environmental variables
+Field activities:
+- Undertaking live-capture campaigns of wolves
+- Estimating pack size and reproductive success via wolf-howling surveys
-- Collected presence-absence data via camera-trap surveys
+- Collecting presence-absence data along transects and via camera-trap surveys
+- Engaging with rural communities in the attempt to mitigate human-wildlife conflict

+Desk research activities:
-- Modeled presence-absence of wolves with multi-linear regression models
+- Biocustical analysis of wolves vocalizations
-- Collected and analyzed bio-acoustic data
+- Ensuring proper storage and management of GIS data

   [sbgr7oig]: https://www.plan-adapt.org/climate-co-adaptation-lab/ "PlanAdapt"
   [8hbi6ucv]: https://waterriskfilter.panda.org/ "WRF-WWF"